 Iris can be used in two modes.
 In the code entry mode, the user enters ICD-10 codes corresponding to the conditions reported on the death certificates.
 Iris then selects the underlying cause.
 In this mode Iris is ready for use as soon as it is installed.
 In the text entry mode, the user enters the causes of death in free text, as they are reported on the death certificate.
 For text entry coding, you need a dictionary that translates text into ICD-10 codes.
 The advantage of including a dictionary is that once a decision has been made on which ICD-10 code to use for a specific diagnostic expression, the expression will be coded in the same way each time it occurs on a death certificate.
 Iris also provides means for language standardisation, which very much reduces the size of the dictionary.
 Note that an example of dictionary in English is provided with the international Iris version.

-France, Germany, Hungary, Italy, USA, England and Wales collaborate as the Core Group in the development of Iris.
+France, Germany, Hungary, Italy, Netherlands, USA, England and Wales collaborate as the Core Group in the development of Iris.
 Sweden was involved in for more than twenty years in the development of Iris and was part of the Core Group until the end of 2016.
-Statistics Netherlands (Netherlands) intend to join the Core Group and hold a candidate membership since 2017.

 Please note: Iris uses ICD-10 codes and titles of WHO.
 It is not allowed to extract the ICD-10 codes and titles from Iris and duplicate and distribute them separately.
 All rights of the ICD-10 are at the WHO.
 If you would like to use the ICD-10 separately from Iris please contact the WHO for the conclusion of a license agreement.
 An online form is available at